 In this section, we first validate the theoretical results with the MC simulations.
-Then, we evaluate the OP of our system model under different weather conditions.
+Then, we evaluate the outage probability of our system model under different weather conditions.
 In the simulations, the effects of aperture averaging, pointing errors, wind speed, and different levels of thermal noise are investigated in terms of outage probability.
-Furthermore, we assume that all HAPS systems experience the same atmospheric conditions without losing the generality, and we assume equal transmit power at $S$ and $H$.
-The fading severity parameters for the RF link, which is modeled as a shadowed-Rician fading channel, are simulated depending on different shadowing severity levels: frequent heavy shadowing ($m$ = 1.0, $b$ = 0.063, $\Omega$ = 8.94 $\times$ 10$^{\text{-4}}$), average shadowing ($m$ = 10, $b$ = 0.126, $\Omega$ = 0.835), and infrequent light shadowing ($m$ = 19, $b$ = 0.158, $\Omega$=1.29) \cite{2019physical}.
+Furthermore, we assume that all HAPS systems experience the same atmospheric conditions without losing the generality, and we assume equal transmit power at $S$ and $H_j$.
+The fading severity parameters for the RF link, which is modeled as a shadowed-Rician fading channel, are simulated depending on different shadowing severity levels{;} frequent heavy shadowing ($m$ = 1.0, $b$ = 0.063, $\Omega$ = 8.94 $\times$ 10$^{\text{-4}}$), average shadowing ($m$ = 10, $b$ = 0.126, $\Omega$ = 0.835), and infrequent light shadowing ($m$ = 19, $b$ = 0.158, $\Omega$=1.29) \cite{2019physical}.
 In addition, the following rain-rate parameters are set: light rain ($\mathcal{R} = $2.5 mm/h), moderate rain ($\mathcal{R}=$12.5 mm/h), and heavy rain ($\mathcal{R} = $25 mm/h) \cite{kazemi}.
-Moreover, for the FSO link between $H_J$ and $G$, the atmospheric turbulence parameters are set to ($\alpha_{H_JG}$ = 3.3419, $\beta_{H_JG}$ = 2.3131, $\eta_{H_JG}$ = 0.78693) for $u_{H_JG}$ = 21 m/s, whereas the stratospheric turbulence parameters are set to ($\alpha_{SH_J}$ = 1.5825, $\beta_{SH_J}$ = 8.9870, $\eta_{SH_J}$ = 1.0025) for $u_{SH_J}$ = 65 m/s without aperture averaging.
+Moreover, for the FSO link between $H_J$ and $G$, the atmospheric turbulence parameters are set to ($\alpha_{H_JG}$ = 3.3419, $\beta_{H_JG}$ = 2.3131, $\eta_{H_JG}$ = 0.78693) for $u_{H_JG}$ = 21 m/s {in the absence of aperture averaging technique}, whereas the stratospheric turbulence parameters are set to {($\alpha_{SH_j}$ = 1.5825, $\beta_{SH_j}$ = 8.9870, $\eta_{SH_j}$ = 1.0025) for $u_{SH_j}$ = 65 m/s} without aperture averaging.
 In all simulations, we assume the sky to be homogeneous and the atmospheric attenuation to change in function of altitude.
-Finally, the OP is plotted relative to the transmit power at a threshold $\gamma_{th}=$7 dB.
+Finally, the outage probability is plotted relative to the transmit power at a threshold $\gamma_{th}=$7 dB.
 Table $\RN{5}$ provides the simulation parameters used in the numerical results section.